Turkey inflicted airstrikes on the positions of the Kurds

 The tough policy of the Turkish authorities in relation to the Kurdish national liberation movement raises many questions from the world community.
 It is the Kurdish problem that is one of the main factors preventing the entry of Turkey into the European Union, the idea of which the government of Recep Erdogan actually refused.
 Finally, the Turkish army has repeatedly used unlawful methods of fighting against the Kurds, from torture and beatings in prisons to the use of chemical weapons.
 Thus, 11 in May 1999 during the battle of AONK (Army of the Liberation of the Peoples of Kurdistan) with Turkish troops in the area of the village of Bali Kaya, Turkish troops used chemical weapons, resulting in the death of 20 Kurdish partisans.
 Despite the fact that chemical weapons are prohibited by international conventions, NATO countries have silenced the fact of their use by the Turkish authorities against the Kurdish guerrillas.
 And this is despite the fact that the Iraqi leader Saddam Hussein's use of chemical weapons against Iraqi Kurds was very expensive - it was called one of his main war crimes.
 Despite the cruelty of the Turkish authorities against the Kurds, the Kurdistan Workers Party has repeatedly tried to reach a peace agreement with Ankara.
 The first truce was announced on March 19 1993 - at a press conference that Ocalan, together with the leader of the Patriotic Union of Kurdistan, Jalal Talabani, gave in Lebanon, in the province of Bekaa.
 Moreover, the first truce was one-sided and lasted until 15 on April 1993.
 After Turkish President Turgut Özal, who was one of the initiators of the truce with the Kurds, 17 on April 1993 died of a heart attack, Turkish troops stepped up their attack on the Kurdish positions, after which The Kurdistan Workers Party was forced to suspend the truce and resume hostilities against the Turkish government forces.
 Thus, a new phase of armed confrontation began, accompanied not only by fighting in the mountains of Turkish Kurdistan, but also by a wave of terrorist attacks in Turkish cities.

 Two and a half years later, 15 December 1995, a second truce was announced.
 After Öcalan received a letter from Turkish Prime Minister Tansu Chiller, the Kurdish leader declared a second truce, however after January 16 1996 Turkish soldiers shot a minibus with 11 civilians, then blamed the Kurds for the incident, the truce was terminated.
 6 March 1995 city Turkish special services organized an attempt on Ocalan, which was the final reason for the further escalation of the Turkish-Kurdish conflict.
 However, 1 September 1998 followed by a third truce - it was a response to the request of the Prime Minister of Turkey Erbakan.
 However, 15 February 1999, after Abdullah Ocalan was captured by the Turkish secret services in Kenya, the truce was broken and the Kurds began to avenge the arrest of their leader.
 2 1999 of August The Kurdistan Workers Party announced the withdrawal of troops from the territory of Turkish Kurdistan to Iraqi Kurdistan, and on September 1 announced a new truce.
 It lasted for about five years and was interrupted in June 2004, when the leadership of the Kurdistan Workers' Party realized that the Turkish government still refuses to fundamentally solve the problem of national self-determination of Kurds and other peoples of Turkish Kurdistan.
 However, 1 September 2006 The Kurdistan Workers' Party announced the conclusion of a fifth truce, thus responding to the requests of Kurdish public figures, both Turkey and the diaspora.
 In March, the 2009 a moratorium on hostilities was announced before 1 June 2009, and 29 September 2009.
 The moratorium was extended indefinitely.
 The refusal of the Kurdistan Workers 'Party to combat actions contributed to the cancellation of the decision to include the Kurdistan Workers' Party in the list of terrorist organizations.
 3 April 2008 city The European Court overturned the decision recognizing the PKK as a terrorist organization.
 The Kurdish political organizations of Turkey demanded that the Turkish government review the law on countering terrorism, reduce the electoral barrier, and distribute state support among all political parties.
 However, the political course of the Turkish government contributed to the renewal of demands - now the Kurds demanded the release of political prisoners, the introduction of democratic autonomy to Turkish Kurds, which caused Erdogan’s sharp refusal from further negotiations with the Kurds.
 After the parliamentary elections 2011 the situation has changed - the Kurds were represented in the parliament, after which the Kurdish mine action was one of the subjects of the constitutional reform process in Turkey.
 However, the Kurds did not succeed in achieving autonomy and the release of political prisoners.
 Therefore, in 2012 63 political prisoners went on a hunger strike, joined by several hundred people.
 The protesters demanded a softening of the regime for Ocalan and the provision of opportunities to receive education and conduct litigation in the Kurdish language.
-Kurdish movement in Turkey during the 2000-ies. significantly shifted towards a moderate, parliamentary struggle, speaking for the federalization of Turkey and, thus, hoping to get support from the EU countries and even the United States.
+Kurdish movement in Turkey during the 2000-ies.

 The current situation on the Turkish-Syrian border and the airstrikes of the Turkish troops on the PKK positions seem to have disturbed the existing balance of power and could lead to a further deepening of the conflict.
 The bases and depots of the Kurdistan Workers' Party in the Kandil mountains are subjected to air strikes, which Turkish Foreign Minister Mevlut Cavusoglu explains only by the need to fight terrorism and protect Turkey’s national security.
 Turkish President Recep Erdogan argues that it is not possible to peacefully resolve the situation with the Kurds, since the latter continue to pose a threat to the national security of the Turkish state.
 According to the official line of the Turkish authorities, the PKK is the same terrorist organization as the IS, so the Turkish army will continue fighting against the Kurdish formations on the Turkish-Syrian border.
 In turn, the Syrian government has already described the actions of Ankara as an attack on the territory of Syria under the pretext of fighting the IS.
 The Syrian authorities fear that Turkey has launched its long-term plan to create a “security belt” in northern Syria in order to protect its territory from the neighborhood with the bases of the Kurdistan Workers' Party and the “Islamic State”.
 Plans to create a buffer zone in the north of Syria are actively supported by the United States of America.